Weight Watchers Launches A Fully Integrated Platform For The GLP-1 Era

 Availability

-The new experience will be gradually rolling across the global market in the coming weeks, starting on Dec.
-26. The Weight Watchers app is available on both iOs and Android providing a seamless and modern interface across devices.
+The new experience will be available in Canada in early January 2026.
+The Weight Watchers app is available on both iOS and Android providing a seamless and modern interface across devices.

 ABOUT WEIGHT WATCHERS

-Weight Watchers is the global leader in science-backed weight management, offering an integrated support system built for the GLP-1 era that combines scientific expertise, medication, cutting-edge technology, and human connection.
+Weight Watchers is the global leader in science-backed weight management, offering an integrated support system built for the GLP-1 era that combines scientific expertise, medication (U.S. only), cutting-edge technology, and human connection.
 With more than 60 years of experience, Weight Watchers is the most studied commercial weight management program in the world, delivered through its No. 1 U.S. doctor-recommended weight-loss program.
 Its holistic, personalized approach also includes U.S.-based clinical interventions and access to GLP-1 medications when clinically appropriate, and a global network of coaches and community support.
-Since 1963, the company has led with science to deliver its members the personalized support they need to reach and sustain their goals.
-Members can access these solutions directly, or through Weight Watchers for Business' full-spectrum platform for employers, health plans, and payers.
+Since 1963, the company has led with science to deliver its members the personalized support they need to reach and sustain their goals, wherever they are on their journey.
+Members can access these solutions directly, or through Weight Watchers for Business's full-spectrum platform for employers, health plans, and payers.
 In a landscape crowded with contradictory advice, isolating apps, and one-size-fits-all solutions, Weight Watchers offers a proven path forward that is rooted in research, grounded in empathy and designed to help every member feel better in their body and live a longer, healthier life.
-For more information, visit weightwatchers.
+For more information, visit /ca

 Legal Disclaimer: